xiaoli-dong/pathogenseq/README.md

 ## Pipeline summary

 <!-- TODO nf-core: Fill in short bullet-pointed list of the default steps in the pipeline -->
-The pipeline currently perfomrs the following:
+The pipeline currently performs the following:

 * Sequence quality check and quality control
   * Short reads